Mercy Ships: Guinea

-Senegal

-From August 2019 to March 2020, the Africa Mercy was docked for its first field service in Dakar, Senegal.
-On February 1, 2022, the Africa Mercy returned to Dakar, Senegal, to resume operations for approximately 950 patients whose surgeries were delayed due to the COVID-19 pandemic.
-During the pandemic, Mercy Ships continued to collaborate closely with the government and Ministry of Health in Senegal, offering support in the form of PPE donations and ongoing medical training for local healthcare professionals.

-In 2023, Mercy Ships began another field service in Senegal - this time with its newest, purpose-built vessel, the Global Mercy.
-The organization plans to provide 800-plus surgeries and train more than 600 local healthcare professionals between February and July 2023.
+In August 2018 Mercy Ships arrived in Conakry for the fourth time and stayed there for a ten-month mission.

 Capabilities

 Medical capabilities

-Medical personnel on the Africa Mercy provide surgeries and healthcare to treat a wide range of problems, including cleft lip and palate, cataract, bowed legs (genu varum), burns and burn scars, dental problems and obstetric fistula repair for injuries sustained during childbirth.
+Medical personnel on board the organization's hospital ships provide surgeries and healthcare to treat a wide range of problems, including cleft lip and palate, cataract, bowed legs (genu varum), burns and burn scars, dental problems and obstetric fistula repair for injuries sustained during childbirth.
 Many of these ailments are extremely severe because patients have had little prior access to medical care.
 In addition, people with disfiguring medical conditions have often been shunned by their communities, so medical treatment from Mercy Ships can also help relieve the stigma and isolation that they have experienced.

 The lower deck of the Africa Mercy is equipped with five operating theaters, 82-bed recovery wards, a CT scanner, an X-ray machine and a laboratory.

 On the upper decks of the Africa Mercy, the ship has 126 cabins that provide accommodations for more than 400 crew, including families, couples, and individuals.
 The ship is equipped with a day care center, an accredited academy for all grades through senior year of high school, a library, a launderette, a shop for groceries and sundries, a restaurant, a gymnasium, and a donated Starbucks cafe.
 A fleet of 28 vehicles travels with the ship, for use in Mercy Ship's land-based operations.

 Meanwhile, the Global Mercy is 174 meters long, 28.6 meters wide and has space for 200 patients, six operating rooms, a laboratory, general outpatient clinics, dental, and eye clinics and training facilities.

-The hospital decks cover a total area of 7,000 square meters and contain the latest training facilities.
-The ship can accommodate up to 950 people when docked, including crew members and volunteers from all over the world.